temperlang/temperlang-blog/posts/tangle-of-strings.md

 ## Where strings unravel

-Let's look at a bunch of languages.
+Let's look at string operations' semantics in various languages.

-We're going to look informally at a number of aspects and invariants, discussing each one in the context of a handful of tables.
+We're going to look informally at a number of aspects and invariants, discussing each one in the context of a handful of languages.
 Then we'll summarize in a table for far more languages.

 - *Ordering*: what does the language's primary comparison operator (`<`) mean applied to strings?
   These turn out to group into UTF-16 order and codepoint order.